We are a 501(c)(3) non-profit tax exempt organization

 YCAPS and TUJ's Institute of Contemporary Asian Studies (ICAS) both serve as centers of gravity for professional development and advanced thinking on issues related to Asian politics, society, and economics.
 Because our regular event venues are about 90 minutes from each other, we share some audience members while serving different core communities.
 YCAPS and ICAS take advantage of this situation to regularly co-sponsor events.

-Volunteers who keep YCAPS on track and moving forward
+Elected volunteers who keep YCAPS on track and moving forward

 Founding Secretary & Past Treasurer